benjaminheng/knowledge-base/content/games/spelunky-2.md

 On 4-2, use the scepter to enter the City of Gold.

 On 4-3 (City of Gold): find the altar.
-Drop onto altar to sacrifice self.
-Cannot be cursed.
+Fall onto altar to sacrifice self.
+Must not be cursed.
 Must have at least 1 hp.
-Make drop vertically; you must be stunned on the alter to be sacrificed.
+Try to fall vertically; you must be stunned on the alter to be sacrificed.

 On 4-4 (Duat): Kill Osiris. `// TODO: need a strategy here`